TelegramBots/Telegram.Bot/docs/wikis/README.md

 ## Tests

-[Integration tests](./tests/integ-tests.md) in this project are a great way to explore bot API methods.
+[Systems Integration tests](./tests/sys-integ-tests.md) in this project are a great way to explore Bot API methods.